lakshmi2688/data-512/data-512-a2/README.md

 <ul><li>Explore relationships between worker demographics and labeling behavior</li>
     <li>How consistent are labelling behaviors among workers with different demographic profiles?
 For example, are female-identified labelers more or less likely to label comments as aggressive than male-identified labelers?</li>
     <li>If the labelling behaviors are different, what are some possible causes and consequences of this difference?</li>

+<h4>Analyze the demographics and annotations datasets and  answer some of the following questions</h4>
+<ul><li>Explore relationships between worker demographics and labeling behavior</li>
+    <li>How consistent are labelling behaviors among workers with different demographic profiles?
+For example, are female-identified labelers more or less likely to label comments as aggressive than male-identified labelers?</li>
+    <li>If the labelling behaviors are different, what are some possible causes and consequences of this difference?</li>

 <h2><strong>License of the source data </strong></h2>
 <ul><li>All data we have collected and generated for the <a href='https://meta.wikimedia.org/wiki/Research:Detox'>Wikipedia Detox</a> project is available under free licenses on the <a href ='https://figshare.com/projects/Wikipedia_Talk/16731'>Wikipedia Talk Corpus on Figshare</a>, per the <a href='https://foundation.wikimedia.org/wiki/Open_access_policy'>open access policy</a>. </li>